 The security provider retains the right to alienate, dispose of, or otherwise make use of the asset, among other rights.

-The BCA further provides for enforcement methods for specific categories of assets, and for third party rights in certain transactions
+The BSA further provides for enforcement methods for specific categories of assets, and for third party rights in certain transactions

-It is envisioned that the BCA will enhance the provision of credit and improve the ease of entering into secured transactions in Thailand.
+It is envisioned that the BSA will enhance the provision of credit and improve the ease of entering into secured transactions in Thailand.